Inventory Health: 7 Ways to Measure Success

 Steps to Measure Your Inventory Health

-The degree to which a company’s stock levels satisfy the current consumer demand without generating waste can be termed inventory health.
+The degree to which a company’s stock levels satisfy the current consumer demand without generating waste can be termed inventory analysis.
 Remember that a healthy inventory always has enough items to fill every customer’s order without being overstocked and causing storage problems.

 Step 1: Determine Your Inventory Health Metrics